-If you’ve started noticing lines on your forehead, it’s helpful to know they aren’t all created equal.
-Some wrinkles are caused by repeated muscle movements, like frowning or looking surprised—these are the ones Botox targets so well.
-Others are the result of sun damage, thinning skin, and a natural loss of collagen over time.
-These lines stick around even when your face is completely still.
-Because they have a different cause, they require a different solution.
-Understanding this distinction is the key to getting the results you want.
-We’re going to explore the best treatment for forehead wrinkles besides Botox by looking at powerful alternatives that work to rebuild, resurface, and restore your skin for a smoother, more radiant complexion.
+Noticed some new lines on your forehead?
+It helps to know they aren’t all the same.
+Some wrinkles are from repeated expressions, like raising your eyebrows—the ones Botox targets so effectively.
+Others are from sun damage and natural collagen loss, and they stick around even when your face is perfectly still.
+Since their causes are different, their solutions must be, too.
+Understanding this is the key to getting the results you want.
+Here, we’ll explore the best treatment for forehead wrinkles besides Botox, looking at powerful alternatives to Botox for forehead wrinkles that rebuild and restore your skin for a smoother, more radiant complexion.

 Key Takeaways